 When it comes to varicose veins, is surgery the only way to get rid of them?
 Today, we want to look at some alternatives to surgery or treatments such as Endovenous Laser, and uncover if natural remedies work as a cure for varicose veins.

 The symptoms of varicose veins vary significantly from one patient to another.
-Some may have few, if any, symptoms while others can develop severe symptoms.
-These severe symptoms may include swelling in the legs and ankles, pain or discomfort, fatigue or changes in skin colour.
+Mild symptoms include a dull ache or ‘heaviness’ of the leg, right through to more severe symptoms such as swelling in the legs and ankles, extreme pain, fatigue or changes in skin colour.

 A variety of herbs and extracts are used in supplements for vein disease, including:

 - Horse Chestnut Seed Extract – claims to promote constriction of the veins and thinning of the blood, thus preventing clots

 - Butcher’s Broom Root – claims to reduce swelling of the veins and chronic venous insufficiency

 - Prickly Ash – claims to improve blood circulation in people with varicose veins

 - Pot Marigold – claims to relieve itching, dryness and ulcers